-Chiropractic care offers an alternative to pain medication and surgery.
-Although chiropractors are not medical doctors, chiropractic malpractice is essentially a form of medical malpractice—and can be lethal.
+Chiropractic care offers an alternative to pain medicine and surgery.
+Although chiropractors are not medical doctors, chiropractic malpractice is essentially a form of medical malpractice—and it can be lethal.

-If you or a loved one suffered serious injury due to a chiropractor, the top medical malpractice attorneys at Leventhal Puga Braley P.C. can review your care for errors.
-There may be compensation available for you; please contact us at (303) 759-9945 for a free consultation about your situation.
+If you or a loved one suffered serious injury due to improper care from a chiropractor, the top medical malpractice attorneys at Leventhal Puga Braley P.C. can review your case.
+There may be compensation available for you; please contact us at (303) 759-9945 for a free consultation.

-Medical malpractice occurs when a healthcare professional causes injury to a patient, either through a negligent act or through omission of a necessary act.
+Medical malpractice occurs when a healthcare professional negligently causes injury to a patient.
 Negligence occurs when a healthcare professional does not use reasonable care.
-These can be errors in diagnosis, treatment, or aftercare.
+These can include errors in diagnosis, treatment, or aftercare.

-Chiropractic malpractice usually occurs either when a chiropractor fails to diagnose a condition that needs timely medical attention or when a chiropractor damages body parts during manipulation rather than healing them.
+Chiropractic malpractice often takes place when a chiropractor fails to diagnose a condition that needs timely medical attention, or when a chiropractor injures the patient rather than healing them during manipulation.

-Actively practicing chiropractors in Colorado are required by law to maintain malpractice insurance, unless they work for the United States Government, the U.S. Olympic Training Center, or are not receiving compensation for the service they provide.
-The required medical malpractice limit per case is $300,000 (Federation of Chiropractic Licensing Boards).
-A licensed chiropractor should have insurance to cover your damages in the event that he is negligent and causes you harm.
+All practicing chiropractors in Colorado are required by law to maintain malpractice insurance (unless they work for the United States Government, the U.S. Olympic Training Center, or are not receiving compensation for the service they provide.)
+A licensed chiropractor should have insurance to cover your damages in case they negligently cause a patient harm.

-To win a claim against a chiropractor, your lawyer must perform thorough research to establish the facts of the case and to demonstrate how the chiropractor’s negligence caused your injury.
+To win a claim against a chiropractor, your malpractice attorney will conduct a thorough investigation.
+Your attorney will establish the facts of the case and demonstrate how the chiropractor’s negligence caused your injury.
 This includes interviewing you about your care and injuries, as well as pulling all medical records pertaining to your chiropractic care and your resulting injury.
-A good attorney will also hire an expert medical witness, usually another chiropractor, to attest to the malpractice.
+A good attorney will also hire expert medical witnesses, including another chiropractor, to attest to the malpractice.

-After you’ve been the victim of negligent chiropractic care, you should be allowed to focus on healing without worrying about the cost of additional medical bills and lost time at work.
+If you have been the victim of negligent chiropractic care, it’s time to focus on healing without worrying about the cost of additional medical bills and lost time at work.
 Our law firm knows medical malpractice better than most, and we have handled major cases across the United States—let us work with the clinic and insurance companies while you focus on getting better.

 - Chiropractic Adjustment - Mayo Clinic